-Eating and shopping is one of the most important part of life in Bangkok.
+Eating and shopping are some of the most important parts of life in Bangkok.

 And even if you usually hate shopping, Malls and Markets in Bangkok offer a whole different experience.

-Any mall here is like the biggest you can find in Paris on steroid.
+Any mall here is like the biggest you can find in Paris on steroids.